 Broadside Collection: More than 600 of the Briscoe Center’s 5,000 public notices, including a copy of the 1836 Texas Declaration of Independence, colony advertisements, and legal announcements are available online in our Digital Media Repository.

-The broadside collection is accessed first and foremost on site through a chronologically arranged card catalog.
+The broadside collection is accessible in index form inside our reading room.
 We always welcome you to visit our reading room to conduct research.
 If you have a quick question about something that might be found in the card catalog, you can ask reference staff for remote assistance.

 The Briscoe Center for American History’s Printed Ephemera collection, dating from 1773 to the present, provides evidence of people, places, events, and ideas that helped shape American history and culture.
 Examples of printed ephemera include broadsides, invitations, advertisements, business cards, campaign posters, admission tickets, printed programs, and greeting cards.
 For historians and other researchers, ephemera has value because it has the characteristic of being “of the moment,” thus serving as a mirror of our past.